bookkeeping tax

 If you make your own products and sell at least some of them online, this will most likely be: Online retail of manufactured goods.

 To the right of this section, is a space (B Enter code from instructions) where you’ll need to enter the NAICS code that best matches your business activities.
-There is a list of Principal Business or Professional Activity Codes in p17 of the Schedule C form for you to choose from.
+There is a list of Principal Business or Professional Activity Codes in the Schedule C instructions for you to choose from.

 As the codes cover all sorts of business activities, it can take some time to wade through this list.
 To make this easier, we’ve made you a handy summarised list of the most common NAICS codes for small manufacturers.